 - All questions of interpretation and enforcement of Section 78-52 shall be first presented to the Director of Public Utilities.
 Appeals may be made to the utility review board by any interested party from any interpretation or application of Section 78-52 by the director of public utilities.

 - The purpose of the Board is to review, interpret and respond to appeals from property owners requesting a variance from the mandatory required connection to the city water and/or sewer facilities, pursuant to Section 78-52 of the Chesapeake City Code.

-- Applicants must fully complete and supply all necessary supporting documentation and information required by the application.
+- Applicants must fully compete and supply all necessary supporting documentation and information required by the application.

-- Utility Review Board Chairman will then set a date for review by the Utility Review Board.
-Applicants will be notified of the date of Utility Review Board's review at least 14 days in advance of the public meeting.
+- Utility Review Board Chairman will then set a date for review by the Utility Review Board but only if the application is not otherwise scheduled for one of the Board's regular quarterly meetings.
+Applicants will be notified of the date of the Utility Review Board's review at least 14 days in advance of the public meeting.

 - Utility Review Board may approve, deny or continue the appeal at the public meeting.
-If a continuance is granted, the continuance shall not be for more than 60 days, unless requested by the applicant.
+If a continuance is granted, the continuance shall only be until the next regularly scheduled quarterly meeting, unless a longer period of time is requested by the applicant.

 - All variance approvals shall be granted for no more than 24 months.
-All approvals shall expire and terminate automatically upon the expiration of the initial 24 months.
-Applicants whose approval has expired, shall reapply and comply with all requirements at that time of reapplication, if a variance is needed after the initial 24 month period.
+All approvals shall expire and terminate automatically upon the expiration of the specific time-period granted by the Board, or within 24 months of the Board's decision, whichever occurs Applicants whose variance has expired shall reapply, and comply with all requirements at that time of reapplication if an additional variance is requested after the Board's initial decision.

 - The owner or tenant is unable to pay the required connection fees under section 78-87 or to make connections required under section 78-52 owing to peculiar financial difficulties; or